** Note ** Revised and updated, January, 2020

 While euro rigs are restricted to weighted flies and tightlining without traditional indicators, the Mono Rig is not.

-Over time, I’ve found the benefits of the Mono Rig to be available in almost every river fishing situation.
+Over time, I’ve found the benefits of the Mono Rig to be beneficial for almost every river fishing situation.
 I use a Mono Rig about ninety percent of the time.
-And I know other guides and good anglers who’ve come to the same realization — that the Mono Rig is extremely versatile and opens up the fly fishing game to a world of possibilities.
+And I know other guides and good anglers who’ve come to the same realization — that the Mono Rig is extremely versatile.
+It opens up the fly fishing game to a world of possibilities.

 I use the Mono Rig to tight line nymph and to fish nymphs with indicators.
 I use it to throw big and small streamers, to strip and dead drift them.
-I use the Mono Rig to cast wet flies and mouse flies at night, for dry dropper, and even the occasional single dry fly.
-I don’t think the term euro rig accurately encompasses all of those styles, and if it is used as such, that certainly creates some confusion.
+I also use it to cast wet flies and surface flies at night, for dry-dropper, and occasionally, for single dry flies.

 The Mono Rig encompasses everything — all techniques in one leader.
 No limitations.
 Streamers, indicators, split shot, dry-dropper — nothing is off the table.
-With the freedom to fish whatever works best, there are no restrictions; do whatever you enjoy most at any time.
+With the freedom to fish whatever works best, there are no restrictions.
+Do whatever you enjoy at any time.
+Fish what the trout ask for.
+The Mono Rig is much more than a standard euro rig.

 So I use the term Mono Rig.
 And I learned the tactic from Joe Humphreys.
 In his 1981 book, Trout Tactics, Humphreys writes this: